 TRUE – Unfortunately, this is true.
 Many people living with one of these conditions do not seek help due to embarrassment or fear.
 Many are also unaware that there are a number of treatment options available, some of which are over-the-counter.

 3 Tips to Better Manage Eczema and Psoriasis Flare-Ups

 Hydrate Your Skin!

 Hydrating your skin is even more important for people suffering from eczema or psoriasis.
 Use a moisturizer specifically tailored to eczema or one free of fragrances, dyes, parabens or artificial colouring daily to keep skin well-nourished during a flare-up.
 When it comes to a moisturiser, you need to find one that is specifically suited to youor skin type.
 Maybe a light weight moisturiser works for some people, but if you have drier skin, maybe a medium moisturiser might work better.
 Even if you have Psoriasis or Eczema, you can still have dry skin, which is why staying moisturised and hydrated is essential.
 If you are not someone who doesn’t really have time for skin care, this is about to change.
-If you find products that are multi purpose, like Tea Tree Oil and some of the best CBD oil products in the UK, this will save you a lot of time and money when it comes to buying products.
+If you find products that are multi purpose, like Tea Tree Oil, that’s good.
 To start off with, doing some research into both of these products for Eczema and Psoriasis will hopefully work out in your favour.
 Plus, you’ll never know if you don’t try.

 Baths vs. Showers?

 Dermatologists recommend taking baths over showers and using lukewarm water while bathing!
 Hot water dries out your skin and makes symptoms worse.
 Use a gentle cleanser and steer clear of bubble baths and other fragranced products.
 After your bath, gently pat your skin dry (never rub) and moisturize your skin right away.